samreenislam/litex-buildenv/README.md

 ```

 At this point, you should have a prompt similar to `(LX P=matrix_voice C=vexriscv F=micropython)`.
-- Copy `modules.py` in the main folder of the repo and replace the `modules.py` file in `third_party/litedram/litedram` with it.
-This is to include the MATRIX Voice's DDR2 RAM module definition.

 Then build the FPGA bit file & micropython firmware as stated in the article linked above with